Roasted Eggplant Recipe With Garlic Yogurt Sauce

 What to Serve with this Eggplant Recipe

 This roasted eggplant recipe goes well with a variety of everyday favorites.
-Pile it over rice, toss it with pasta, mix it into grain bowls, or use it as a salad topper or sandwich filling.
-I love adding it to corn and black bean salad.
-For something light, pair it with garlic bread, or make it heartier by serving alongside protein mains like herb-crusted chicken, air fryer pork chops, or grilled meat.
+For something light, pair it with garlic bread or cilantro lime rice, or make it heartier by serving alongside protein mains like herb-crusted chicken, air fryer pork chops, or fish.

 More Easy Side Dishes To Try